matomo-org/developer-documentation/docs/tracking-api.md

 #### Tracking Bots

 By default Piwik does not track bots.
-If you use the Tracking REST API directly, you may be interested in tracking bot reqeusts.
+If you use the Tracking HTTP API directly, you may be interested in tracking bot reqeusts.
 To enable Bot Tracking in Piwik, set the parameter &**bots**=1 in your requests to piwik.php.

 #### Example Tracking Request